alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 ## HKEP

-As HDCP encryption applies only to audio and video streams using an RTP transport, any Receiver whose Flow `format` is neither `urn:x-nmos:format:audio` nor `urn:x-nmos:format:video`, or whose `transport` is neither `urn:x-nmos:transport:rtp` nor one of its subclassifications, and any Sender whose Flow `format` is neither `urn:x-nmos:format:audio` nor `urn:x-nmos:format:video`, or whose `transport` is neither `urn:x-nmos:transport:rtp` nor one of its subclassifications, MUST NOT implement the [HKEP](#hkep) section of this document.

 A Receiver SHOULD provide a `urn:x-matrox:cap:transport:hkep` capability to indicate its support for Senders that use HDCP encryption and the HKEP protocol.
 A capability value of `true` indicates support for HDCP encryption and the HKEP protocol, while a value of `false` indicates that they are not supported.

 A Receiver MAY support either or both `true` and `false` values.